2024 NBA Finals: Boston Celtics

 In the first round of the playoffs, the Celtics faced the Miami Heat in a rematch of the previous year's Eastern Conference Finals, and won the series 4–1.
-They then faced the Cleveland Cavaliers in the second round, winning again in five games.
-Finally, after three hard-fought games and a blowout, they swept the Indiana Pacers in the Conference Finals to reach the NBA Finals.
+They then faced the Cleveland Cavaliers in the second round, again winning in five games.
+After sweeping the Indiana Pacers in the Conference Finals they reached the NBA Finals.
 Due to injuries to key players on all three opposing teams during their run through the Eastern Conference playoffs, the Celtics' path to the Finals was considered by media writers as one of the easiest in NBA history.
-The Celtics had the best point differential in the playoffs at plus-10, the second-best points-per-game average at 111.4, the first being the Pacers, and allowed the third-lowest points per game for their opponents with 101.3.
+The Celtics had the best point differential in the playoffs at plus-10, the second-best points-per-game average at 111.4 (behind the Pacers), and allowed the third-lowest points per game for their opponents with 101.3.
 Even as starting center Porziņģis, who suffered a soleus strain in Game 4 of the first round, was sidelined for the next two rounds, the Celtics went 9–1 without him.

-This was the 23th appearance in the NBA Finals for the Celtics, and their second in three years.
-Media commentators, analysts and the Celtics themselves viewed the team as in a "championship or bust" scenario, their regular season and playoff achievements invalidated if they were not to win the Finals.
+This was the 23rd appearance in the NBA Finals for the Celtics, and their second in three years.
+Media commentators, analysts, and the Celtics themselves viewed the team as in a "championship or bust" scenario, implying their historically dominant season would be overshadowed if they failed to win the Finals.
 A Finals victory would give the Celtics their 18th championship, one more than the Los Angeles Lakers for the most in NBA history.
-Their last victory was in the 2008 NBA Finals.
-Head coach Joe Mazzulla, who was appointed a season prior, became the youngest head coach to lead a team to the NBA Finals at 35 years old, tying him with Bill Russell, who had done so for the Celtics in 1969 as a player-coach.
+Their last victory was in the 2008 NBA Finals, and before then the 1986 Finals.
+Joe Mazzulla, the 35-year-old head coach appointed by the Celtics a season prior, was tied with Bill Russell as the youngest coach in league history to lead a team to the finals.
+Russell did so for the Celtics in 1969 as a player-coach.
 Porziņģis met his former team, the Mavericks, in the Finals, having played for them from 2019 to 2022.